 - The Beach: A young Leonardo DiCaprio stays in a shady hostel in Bangkok, where he by chance discovers the location of a paradise island.
 The eponymous beach is actually Maya Bay in Phi Phi Islands.
 The first half of the movie brings back the feeling of backpacking in the early 2000s to a time-typical soundtrack from Moby.

-- Up In The Air: On the topic of airports, if you’re a big fan of security checks and endless transfers this movie may be your thing.
+- Up In The Air: On the topic of airports, if you’re a big fan of security checks and endless transfers, this movie might be your thing.
 The pristine George Clooney is cooler than carbonite as he transitions from one location to the next, taking pride in his airline miles as a badge of honor.

-- Lord of the Rings: It’s a bit hard to avoid this one in any kind of traveler list.
+- Lord of the Rings: It’s a bit hard to ignore this one in any kind of traveler list.
 The tourism of New Zealand must have gone up by several magnitudes since the trilogy was released.
-I’ve visited some of the sets on the northern island and it was amazing.

 - Vicky Cristina Barcelona: Woody Allen’s movies are usually set in New York, but this time he leaves his beloved Manhattan for the trendy Barcelona.
 Scarlett Johansson and the rest of the cast moves seamlessly across the city from one perfect location to the next, making the movie work as a Catalan tourism advertisement.